OceanOutcomes/ocean-outcomes/news/_posts/2024-6-15-supporting-social-responsibility-in-koreas-seafood-industry.md

 layout: news
 title: Supporting Social Responsibility in Korea’s Seafood Industry
 date: 2024-6-12
-teaser-text: "As a leading fishing company in South Korea, we expect to grow our social work to bolster human rights across our supply chain and we hope to inspire other companies to also work to improve human rights."
+teaser-text: As a leading fishing company in South Korea, we expect to grow our social work to bolster human rights across our supply chain and we hope to inspire other companies to also work to improve human rights.
 Kim Chi-gon, CEO, Sajo Industries"
 hero-image: https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/hero+images/SAJO_SRA_Hero.png
 featured: TRUE
 ---